 So if you’re looking to find Paris snowed in, you will have to get pretty lucky.

 What to Wear in Paris in December

-December is cold in Paris, so wear a winter coat, warm hats, gloves, and a blanket scarf for winter.
+December is cold in Paris, so wear a winter coat, warm hat, gloves, and a blanket scarf for winter.

-Also, bring an umbrella or raincoat to protect you from the rain.
+Also, bring an umbrella or raincoat to protect yourself from the rain.

 In this article, you can read what to wear to Paris according to the season.

 Here are my favorite items for Paris in December.

 - Thermal T-shirts

 One of the questions we get asked most often is when it starts putting up Christmas decorations in Paris.